 The following procedure assumes the cavity plate was removed as described in Section 6.6.3.

-1. Lock out and tag the machine and controller (if equipped).
-Refer to Section 2.5 for more information.
+- 1. Lock out and tag the machine and controller (if equipped).
+Refer to Section 2.5 for more information. - 2.
+Make sure the nozzle and cavity plate sealing diameters are clean and free of burrs or oil.